tr8dr/tr8dr.github.io/_posts/2020-12-24-NewStrategy2.markdown

 The above is the realized return distribution for individual assets during their holding periods.

+## Other notes
+The strategy was able to take advantage of the 2020 market drawdown, an unusual circumstance.
+Without the drawdown, the prior period CAGR would be ~30% instead of 35%.
+I would expect a trajectory similar to 2019 going forward now that the market has snapped back.

 ## Next Steps
 At this point have solved some important issues with the strategy and backtest.
 I am starting to trade this manually,